As an Amazon Associate I earn from qualifying purchases.

 Millet is a naturally gluten-free ancient grain.
-It’s a great plant-based protein source, with 11g protein per 100g.
-Including protein in your breakfast or snack helps to slow down the release of energy from the food and keeps you fuller for longer – avoiding blood sugar spikes and subsequent crashes.
+It's a great plant-based protein source, with 11g protein per 100g.
+Including protein in your breakfast or snack helps to slow down the release of energy from the food and keeps you fuller for longer - avoiding blood sugar spikes and subsequent crashes.
 Millet flakes are a great alternative to oats in baking, and you can also use them to make porridge.

 Millet flakes can be quite chewy, so I wouldn't give these flapjacks to a very young baby.
 However, they would make a great healthy snack or make-ahead breakfast for an older baby or toddler.
 Millet is a great grain to introduce to children from a young age and can help to increase variety in your little one's diet.

 How To Make Tiger Nut Millet Flapjacks